Hugal31/intellij-ron-format/README.md

 - [ ] Code completion from Rust code
 - [ ] Good icon

+## Install

+You can download this plugin from the [Jetbrains's website](https://plugins.jetbrains.com/plugin/12344-ronformat), or by adding the EAP (Early Access Preview) plugin repository to your IDE: https://plugins.jetbrains.com/plugins/eap/list

 ## License

 This plugin is licensed under either of